mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-12.md

 > Modularity:

-    - The constructor function keeps all the related logic within the same function, promoting a modular design.
+    - The constructor function 'Counter' keeps all the related logic within the same function, promoting a modular design.
     - We can easily add more methods to the Counter object without affecting the existing code.
-    - This makes the code easy to extend and maintain as new requirements come up..
+    - This makes the code easy to extend and maintain as new requirements come up.

 > Flexibility: